Quiroptero/omiranda-source/content/about/index.md

 * **This website**.
 * **[GitHub profile](https://github.com/Quiroptero)**.
 * **[Telegram](https://t.me/omiranda_dev)**.
-* **LinkedIn**.
-Ugh.

 If you are interested in a CV/resume, you can check it out **[here](https://omiranda.dev/cv)**

----

-**Wait, what does "chiroptera" mean?**

-_Chiroptera_ is the scientific order that comprises bats.
-I love bats, they are fantastic animals that make the world a better place.
-There are a lot of cool facts about bats flying around this website, have you spotted them already?

-🦇